Inboxer vs Shortwave

 Pick Shortwave if…

-- Your primary email pain point is search and recall, not triage or meeting prep.
+- Your primary email pain point is search and recall, not cross-inbox commitment tracking.

 Try Inboxer on your real inbox

-7 days free on one Gmail or Outlook inbox.
+7-day free trial on one Gmail or Outlook inbox.
 No credit card.
 The fastest way to know if the feature gap above actually matters for your workflow.

 Start free trial